luist18/halo/WHY.md

 So, what exactly is the Neon serverless driver?
 I'll keep this short and link to a few good posts from Neon for deeper reading.

 Some popular serverless environments restrict the use of raw TCP sockets, which regular Postgres drivers need to communicate using the Postgres wire protocol.
-While [Cloudflare Workers now support outbound TCP](https://developers.cloudflare.com/workers/runtime-apis/tcp-sockets/) connections and even provide an [impressive tech](https://developers.cloudflare.com/hyperdrive/) under the hood [1], Vercel Edge Functions [still do not](https://vercel.com/docs/functions/limitations).
+While [Cloudflare Workers now support outbound TCP](https://developers.cloudflare.com/workers/runtime-apis/tcp-sockets/) connections and even provide an [impressive tech](https://developers.cloudflare.com/hyperdrive/) [1] under the hood, Vercel Edge Functions [still do not](https://vercel.com/docs/functions/limitations).
 This limitation makes it impossible for these environments to use traditional Postgres drivers that rely on TCP.

 The [Neon serverless driver](https://github.com/neondatabase/serverless), and more specifically [its proxy](https://github.com/neondatabase/neon/tree/main/proxy/src), solves this problem.
 The Neon multi-tenant proxy speaks both the Postgres wire protocol and SQL-over-HTTP or WebSockets.
 The JavaScript driver can then use HTTP or WebSockets as its transport layer, avoiding direct TCP connections altogether.